GavArmstrong/Color_Palettes/README.md

 ### Contrasting Color Palettes

-One of the most common color schemes for statstical plots is the base color palette from R’s ggplot2 package.
-The standard discrete color palettes for ggplot2 and some variations are as follows:
+One of the most common discrete color schemes for statstical plots is that of R’s ggplot2 package.
+The standard palettes vary as the number of variables increase, although the same low-hue version of red is common to all.
+The first 16 color combinations are as follows:

 <img src="GGPlot Color Palettes - R 16 Base 1.png" width=650 height=630/>